Allfrenk/allfrenk/README.md

 * 🌍  I'm based in Milan, Italy
 * ✉️  You can contact me at [ale.cata.it@gmail.com](mailto:ale.cata.it@gmail.com)
-* 🧠  I'm learning Angular and more
+* 🧠  I'm learning Next.js and more
 * ⚡  I love Minimal Futurism design

 ### Skills